-Classification of air pollution monitoring stations for the year 2011 is presented in tabular surveys - Stations and air quality measurement methods registered in IIS-Air Quality Information System and Summary overviews of air pollution standard exceedances and max. values at stations of the Czech Republic in 2011.
+Classification of air pollution monitoring stations for the year 2014 is presented in tabular surveys - Stations and air quality measurement methods registered in IIS-Air Quality Information System and Summary overviews of air pollution standard exceedances and max. values at stations of the Czech Republic in 2014.

-This classification for the purpose of exchange of information (EoI) was presented for the first time in Council Decision 97/101/EC and is obligatory for the EU Member States.
+This classification of stations for the purpose of exchange of information (EoI) was presented for the first time in the Council Decision 97/101/EC and was obligatory for the EU Member States.

-As the above Decision is the only document bringing the official European classification it has been applied to all localities in the Czech Republic registered in the ISKO database.
-The application is described in Sládeček, J., Blažek, Z. (2000): Application of criteria for the classification of stations and station networks pursuant to the EoI Decision 97/101/EC and Criteria for EUROAIRNET to the stations included in the air quality assessment process.
+As the above Decision was the only document bringing the official European classification it was applied to all localities in the Czech Republic registered in the ISKO database.
+The application procedure is described in Sládeček, J., Blažek, Z. (2000): Application of criteria for the classification of stations and station networks pursuant to the EoI Decision 97/101/EC and Criteria for EUROAIRNET to the stations included in the air quality assessment process.
 The Report on the task DU01-1.E1 of the R&D Project VaV/740/2/00, CHMI, Prague.